All Episodes

 Well, let me aim for his leg.

-Uh then either there's not as a big enough threat to even fire the weapon, or number two, he's the dumbest guy on the face of the earth.
+Then either there's not a big enough threat to even fire the weapon, or number two, he's the dumbest guy on the face of the earth.

 I'll let you decide, but I'll let you first hear it.

-And the idea that instead of standing there and teaching a cop when there's an unarmed person coming at him with a microscope and shoot him in the leg instead of in the heart is a very different thing.
+And the idea that instead of standing there and teaching a cop who's an unarmed person coming at him with a knife or something and shoot him in the leg instead of in the heart is a very different thing.

 There's a lot of different things that can change.